Last updated in March 2015

-Germany is the second largest bilateral donor of development cooperation, after the United States.
-Since 1999, Germany has provided more than EUR 420 million for emergency relief measures, humanitarian aid and Technical and Financial Cooperation projects.
-At the intergovernmental negotiations on development cooperation in September 2013, new commitments totalling EUR 29.5 million were made for 2013, including EUR 21.5 million in Financial Cooperation and EUR 8.0 million in Technical Cooperation.
+Germany is one of Kosovo’s largest bilateral donors of development cooperation.
+Since 1999, Germany has provided more than EUR 450 million for emergency relief measures, humanitarian aid and Technical and Financial Cooperation projects.
+In December 2014, new commitments totalling EUR 32.59 million were made, including EUR 25 million in Financial Cooperation and EUR 7.59 million in Technical Cooperation.

 Development cooperation focuses on the following sectors: